 We recommend checking out this YouTube video for a concise explanation of the spiralizer’s various parts and step-by-step directions on how to use them.

-- Convenient holding cup with measurements to catch fresh spirals
+- Convenient catch tray to hold fresh spirals

 If you’re a complete newbie to this whole spiralizing thing and want to get your hands on a sturdy, quality machine without necessarily paying a higher price point for something top of the line, then this is a good one to break you in.